-Connecting the MODE pin to SGND, the LED7707 behaves in a different manner: as soon as an open row is detected the FAULT pin is tied low and the device is turned off.
-The internal logic latches this status: to restore the normal operation, the device must be restarted by toggling the EN pin or performing a power-on reset (POR occurs when the voltage at the LDO5 pin falls below the lower UVLO threshold and subsequently rises above the upper one).
+Connecting the MODE pin to SGND, as soon as an open row is detected the FAULT pin is tied low and the device is turned off.
+The internal logic latches this status: to restore the normal operation, the device must be restarted by toggling the EN pin or performing a Power-On Reset (POR occurs when the voltage at the LDO5 pin falls below the lower UVLO threshold and subsequently rises above the upper one).